Broughton-Anglican-College/The_Unsecure_PWA/README.md

 ## The task

 You are to run a range of security tests and scans along with a white/grey/black box analysis of the application/source code to identify as many security and privacy vulnerabilities as possible.
-You are then required to prepare a professionally written report for your client that includes:

-1. An overview of your approach to the technical analysis.
-2. Document out-of-the-scope privacy and security issues of your report, including;
-   - Security or privacy issues that cannot be mitigated by technical engineering solutions
-   - Security issues that must be tested in the production environment
-3. Identify all security or privacy vulnerabilities you discovered and provide an impact assessment of each.
-4. Provide recommendations for "The Unsecure PWA Company's" security and privacy by design approach going forward.
-5. Design and develop implementations using HTML/CSS/JS/SQL/JSON/Python code and/or web content changes as required to patch each vulnerability you discover.

 ---